-Do I get a refund if I am applying for full fee sponsorship/ scholarship award, but I am not successful in my application?
+Do I get a refund if I am applying for a full fee sponsorship/scholarship award, but I am not successful in my application?

 No, the deposit is not refundable in the event of an unsuccessful sponsorship/ scholarship application.
 If you are reliant on a full fee scholarship or sponsorship award to be able to study with us, then you should consider carefully the timing of your offer acceptance and deposit payment.
-As you do not need to pay the deposit to ensure you have a place on the course, and you may not receive a refund if you pay the deposit, then you may wish to wait until you receive the outcome of the scholarship application before considering paying the deposit.
+As you do not need to pay the deposit to ensure you have a place on the course, and you may not receive a refund if you pay the deposit, we strongly advise that you wait until you receive the outcome of the scholarship application before considering paying the deposit.

 Is it possible to pay my tuition fee deposit on more than one credit card?

 Yes, it is possible to pay the fee on more than one card.
 Instructions will be provided when you reach the payment stage.

 Which exemption reason should I select in the application portal?